Contributing

 - Contain a short description of the change (preferably 50 characters or less, and no more than 72 characters)

-- be entirely in lowercase with the exception of proper nouns, acronyms, and the words that refer to code, like function/variable names
+- Be entirely in lowercase with the exception of proper nouns, acronyms, and the words that refer to code, like function/variable names

 - Keep the second line blank.